-Headlamps are one of the 10 essentials for any backpacking checklist.
+Lights are one of the 10 essentials for any backpacking checklist, and headlamps are the best kind of light for most backpackers.
 You don’t venture out into the wild without one because, in case you haven’t heard, there are no street lamps miles deep into a forest of towering pines.
 Yes, that’s a Narnia reference.
 No, the light of Aslan is not like that of a headlamp.
 (His is an inner light.)

 Headlamps are not just a wilderness tool, though.
 They are often recommended in any survival kit, whether it’s for a natural disaster, vehicle breakdown, or zombie apocalypse.
 They are small and lightweight, can typically (though not always) sit for long periods unused, and work without any extra electronics.